A simple list of all categories in the 31st Quill Awards is available here.

 Best Coverage of an Issue

-This award is open to all media.
-It looks to recognise outstanding teamwork, although individuals are also encouraged to enter.
-It has been changed slightly to better recognise sustained coverage of an ongoing issue.
-While first to publish will a factor, the judges will be looking for the reporter or team who has best covered an issue.
-Special attention will be given to stories that tailor offerings to more than one platform.
-Judges will also give substantial weighting to coverage that has an impact (eg: prompts an inquiry, investigation, helps solves a murder, draws out whistleblowers).
+This category recognises outstanding teamwork, although individuals are also encouraged to enter.
+The award acknowledges ongoing reportage of an issue or event.
+While judges will consider a reporter/team being first to publish a story, they will also look for the entrant/s who best covered an issue over time.
+Judges will give substantial weight to coverage that has an impact (eg: prompts an inquiry, investigation, helps solve a murder, draws out whistleblowers).

-Entrants may provide up to a maximum of five additional related items to the primary piece of work.
-An item that constitutes or forms part of an entry in this category may also be entered in one further category.
+[Entrants may provide up to a maximum of three additional related items to the primary piece of work.]

 Enter now

-Entrants need to provide one main piece of work and, optionally, one or two supporting pieces if they form a series.
+[Entrants need to provide one main piece of work and up to two supporting pieces, if they form a series.]

 Enter now